List of Persona 5 characters: Persona 5 Strikers

 Akane is Zenkichi Hasegawa's estranged daughter, who despises him because he was unable to bring her mother's killer to justice, and the tragedy forced her to move to Kyoto, resulting in her losing her friends.
 Ever since the move, she has largely become a shut-in.
 Her resentment of authority led to her becoming enamored with the Phantom Thieves when they became popular, and she has a large amount of Phantom Thieves merchandise and frequently broadcasts a Phantom Thieves-themed livestream.

 The Phantom Thieves first learn of her when they are travelling to Kyoto, when she calls Zenkichi at an inopportune time, overhears the girls, and wrongly assumes that Zenkichi is ditching a visit to her mother's grave to party.
 The Phantom Thieves take it upon themselves to intervene and explain the situation, and, hearing of her home life, decide to stay with the Hasegawas prior to moving on to Okinawa, and end up bonding with her.

 When Zenkichi protects the Phantom Thieves from arrest and ends up arrested as a result, the Hasegawa residence is raided, resulting in Akane becoming vulnerable to EMMA's manipulations and becoming a Monarch.
 She is manipulated by EMMA into capturing the Phantom Thieves in her Jail, with Futaba only escaping because her poor stamina causes her to lag behind.
-Zenkichi infiltrates Akane's Jail in order to rescue the Phantom Thieves, awakening a Persona in the process, and joins the Phantom Thieves in freeing her from EMMA's influence.
+Zenkichi infiltrates Akane's Jail to rescue the Phantom Thieves, awakening a Persona in the process, and joins the Phantom Thieves in freeing her from EMMA's influence.
 Rather than Shadow Akane herself, the Phantom Thieves are forced to fight cognitive versions of themselves, based on her inaccurate interpretation of them from Shido's calling card.

 After Akane is freed from EMMA's influence, she reconciles with Zenkichi, who is in a panic since he did not realize that Akane's Shadow was not the real her until after her heart was changed.
 Zenkichi is furious that his daughter was dragged into Konoe's scheme, and is especially fervent in stopping Konoe after that point.